 Remy’s work aims at understanding how environmental stresses affect plant physiology and identifying innovative traits that allow adapted crops/genotypes to improve their tolerance strategies and to maintain an economically viable yield under stress conditions.
 He defines himself as a plant physiologist who examines the bases of exceptional stress tolerance through the investigation of underlying physiological mechanisms.

-Thomas is a PhD student at the Forschungszentrum Jülich, within the framework of the PhenoRob project.
+Thomas worked within the framework of the PhenoRob project.
 His research is at the intersection of plant modelling, phenotyping an machine learning.
+Thomas is now a Computer Vision Engineer at Colruyt Group Smart Technics.

-Adrien is a PhD student at the UCLouvain.
+Adrien was a PhD student at the UCLouvain.
 He is deeply interest “in silico” plants and ways to grow a more suistanable agriculture.
-Adrien now works as a post-doc researcher in the lab of Mathieu Javaux.
+Adrien now works as a post-doc researcher at Umeå Plant Science Centre and work on leaf epidermis.
 We were very sad (but also happy) to see him leave the nest.

 Clément is a post-doc working on quantifying the influence of root anatomical traits on water dynamics in tomato roots.
 He loves models, databases and ontologies!
 Clément is now permanent research at the INRAE in Bordeaux, working on FSPM and grape vines.